Degiacomi-Lab/biobox/README.md

 ## INSTALLATION AND REQUIREMENTS

+The best way to install Biobox is via Anaconda
+`conda install biobox -c conda-forge`

+Biobox can be also installed via pip
+`pip install biobox`

+Biobox can otherwise be installed manually typing the followin command in the Biobox folder: `python setup.py build_ext --inplace` followed by `python setup.py install`.
+Please make sure the folder where Biobox is located is in your PYTHONPATH.

 Biobox requires Python3.x and the following packages:
 * numpy
 * scipy
 * pandas
 * scikit-learn
 * cython

-Biobox can be installed with: `pip install biobox`.
-Biobox can otherwise be installed manually typing the followin command in the Biobox folder: `python setup.py build_ext --inplace` followed by `python setup.py install`.
-Please make sure the folder where Biobox is located is in your PYTHONPATH.

 Optional external software:
 * CCS calculation relies on a call to [IMPACT](